Shooting Star Candlestick Pattern

 Analysis of the Shooting Star Candle

 A sell is completed when a candlestick closes below neckline, this is the opening of candlestick on left side of this pattern.
-The neck-line in this case is a support zone.
+The neck line in this instance is a support zone.

-Stop orders for the sell trade positions should be set a couple of pips above highest price in the most recent high.
+Stop orders to sell should be placed a few pips above the highest price in the most recent high price range.

 Get More Courses & Courses: